vuldb/cyber_threat_intelligence/RIS/README.md

 These countries are directly (e.g. origin of attacks) or indirectly (e.g. access by proxy) associated with RIS:

 * US
-* LU
+* ES
-* NO
+* DK
 * ...

-There are 59 more country items available.
+There are 7 more country items available.
 Please use our online service to access the data.

 ## IOC - Indicator of Compromise